-The proposed project consists of the demolition of parts of the existing building, the retention of the existing two-storey facades and erection of an Seven-storey building to provide a mixed-use development.
-This will deliver a 59-room boutique hotel, three apartments across the first floor and a restaurant on the lower ground floor.
+The development comprises the replacement of the existing two storey building, with the retention of the existing two storey Edwardian Baroque façade.
+The proposal looks to deliver a 52-room boutique hotel with restaurant on the lower ground floor.
 Associated refuse and bicycle stores, amenity spaces and landscaping are also included within the proposed development.
 Moreover, the development will enhance the ecological value of the site through measures such as the implementation of bird and bat boxes where feasible.